Xyclade/MachineLearning/Readme.md

     }

     //Extract the values from the strings
-    //Since the data is in US metrics (inch and pounts we will recalculate this to cm and kilo's) val data : Array[Double] = Array(person,dataArray(1).toDouble * 2.54) val weight: Double = dataArray(2).toDouble * 0.45359237
+    //Since the data is in US metrics (inch and pounds we will recalculate this to cm and kilo's) val data : Array[Double] = Array(person,dataArray(1).toDouble * 2.54) val weight: Double = dataArray(2).toDouble * 0.45359237